mojahid2021/RailNet/backend/docs/api/schedules-api.md

 }
 ```

+#### Field Descriptions

+- `trainId`: UUID of the train (must be assigned to a route)
+- `departureTime`: Schedule departure time in HH:MM format (24-hour)
+- `stationSchedules[]`: Array of station timing details
+  - `stationId`: UUID of the station
+  - `estimatedArrival`: Full ISO datetime string for arrival
+  - `estimatedDeparture`: Full ISO datetime string for departure
+  - `platformNumber`: Platform assignment (optional)
+  - `remarks`: Additional notes (optional)

 #### Validation Rules

 - Train must exist and be assigned to a route
 - All stations must be part of the train's route
 - Station sequence must match the route order
-- Arrival times must be before departure times
+- Arrival times must be before departure times at each station
-- No duplicate schedules for same train on same date
+- No duplicate schedules for same train at same departure time
+- Time format must be HH:MM (24-hour format)

-#### Response
+#### Response (201 Created)

 ```json
 {
   "success": true,